 - Avoid meat or oils: If you don't mind attracting wildlife to your yard, you can feel free to include meats and oils in your compost.
 It's wise to avoid these items, however, if your compost is close to your home or if you live in an urban or suburban area.

 Still have questions?
-Our composting series will continue over the next few weeks – stay tuned!
-You can also learn more about the science of composting and how to troubleshoot with the New York City Master Composter Manual or SyracuseCOE’s Superior Compost guide.
-Also, check out City Farmer’s Compost Hotline for expert support!
+Our series on composting has a lot of helpful information.
+You can also learn more about the science of composting and how to troubleshoot with the New York City Master Composter Manual or SyracuseCOE's Superior Compost guide.
+Also, check out City Farmer's Compost Hotline for expert support!
 Never give up on your compost pile!
 If something goes wrong, you can usually set things straight in a few days.